IoanThomas06/Snake-Genetic-Algorithm/README.txt

 The program here was designed as part of an A-Level project.

-The program represents an example implementation of the library/API MlApi.Snake, which can be found on NuGet here: https://www.nuget.org/packages/MLAPINET.Snake/.
+The program represents an example implementation of the library/API MlApiNet.Snake, which can be found on NuGet here: https://www.nuget.org/packages/MLAPINET.Snake/.

 The program also makes use of MathNet.Numerics, NuGet: https://www.nuget.org/packages/MathNet.Numerics/.